Rugby, Warwickshire: Local government

 Rugby is administered by two local authorities: Rugby Borough Council which covers Rugby and its surrounding countryside, and Warwickshire County Council.
 The two authorities are responsible for different aspects of local government.
 Rugby is an unparished area and so does not have its own town council.

 The Borough of Rugby was created in its current form in 1974, with the first elections held in 1973, since then, Rugby Borough Council has spent the majority of its time under no overall control, alternating with periods of Conservative control. (see Rugby Borough Council elections) since 2023 it has been under no overall control.

+The Borough of Rugby will be abolished in 2028 as part of the 2027–28 local government reforms, and replaced by a new unitary authority of North Warwickshire, which will combine the area of the borough with the northern Warwickshire districts of Nuneaton and Bedworth and North Warwickshire.
+Concurrent with these changes, in 2026, a consultation is underway for the creation of a civil parish and town council for Rugby.

 Public services

 Rugby is covered by Warwickshire Police and Warwickshire Fire and Rescue Service.
 Ambulance services are covered by the West Midlands Ambulance Service.

 The local hospital in Rugby is the Hospital of St. Cross which is part of the University Hospitals Coventry and Warwickshire NHS Trust.
 A more extensive range of health services are provided at the University Hospital Coventry, some ten miles away.